dart-lang/sdk/README.md

 ## Installing

-The easiest way to install is via pub:
+The easiest way to install the `linter` is to [globally activate](https://www.dartlang.org/tools/pub/cmd/pub-global.html) it via `pub`:

     $ pub global activate linter